 There are many modalities available, and this causes part of the confusion regarding how to choose your therapist.
 While all the different modalities show results, the main healing ingredient in therapy is the RELATIONSHIP.

-The Better Access to Mental Health Care (BAMHC) scheme will provide you with 10 sessions per calendar year with a psychologist, mental health social worker and some mental health nurses, when you get a referral from your GP.
+The Better Access to Mental Health Care (BAMHC) scheme will provide you with 10 sessions per calendar (20 in the Covid-19 pandemic) year with a psychologist, mental health social worker and some mental health nurses, when you get a referral from your GP.
 While this can be great help for some, it can mislead others about therapy.
 More often than not 10 sessions are not enough for deep change.
 There is also no guarantee to be able to develop a good therapeutic relationship with the person you have been referred to.
 Your referral is also recorded in your file and the information can be requested by, for example, employers and insurance companies.

 There are also the issues of education, and the services that can be provided under the BAMHC.
 In Australia, the main modality being taught in Universities for future psychologist and social workers is an evidence based therapy called Cognitive Behavioral Therapy (CBT).
 As a result, CBT has, sadly in my opinion, achieved a near monopoly in field of mental health care .